mohamadkhalaj/Boostan/README.md

     $ open htmlcov/index.html

 #### Running tests
-**(optional)** If you wanna test with credentials and cover more code testing, you can set your username and password in env variables.
+**(optional)** If you want to test with credentials and cover more code testing, you can set your username and password in env variables.
 ```
 $ export BOOSTAN_USERNAME="YOUR_USERNAME"
 $ export BOOSTAN_PASSWORD="YOUR_PASSWORD"